 * Time point not disclosed **At 12 weeks

-Based on these results and the high level of unmet need, Deciphera plans to initiate Phase 3 clinical trials in fourth-line GIST and second-line GIST.
+Based on these results and the high level of unmet need, Deciphera has initiated a Phase 3 clinical study in fourth-line GIST and plans to initiate a Phase 3 clinical trial in second-line GIST.

 Rationale for DCC-2618 in Glioblastoma Multiforme (GBM):